NorbertVarga/SpringBootDemoApp/README.md

 # Spring Boot Demo Web-shop
-### Welcome visitor and thank you for paying attention to my work.
+### Welcome visitor!
+Thank you for paying attention to my work.

 # Global introduction
+The project is an implementation of a very small and simple working web-shop.
+Users can register, login, browse the products and make some purchases.
+I try to follow the REST principles when building the Project.
 The entire project was built from scratch by my own hands and is continuously under development.
 This is only a BackEnd oriented project without any kind of UI included.
 The project is not installed on any network!
 You can freely clone the repository and try it out on a local machine.